coracle-social/pomade/README.md

 }
 ```

+## Implementation

+This implementation uses @frostr/bifrost for all cryptographic functionality.

 ## Threat model

 There are a few denial-of-service attack vectors and privacy leaks in this spec, which are to a certain extent unavoidable with email-based login and recovery.
 Keep these in mind when directing users to use this or another approach for login.

 - Anyone can initiate a recovery or login flow for any email address, spamming the mailer service and the end user's email inbox.
 This is mitigated by using one-off client keys to sign messages, such that neither a user's pubkey nor email is visible.
 This attack is only possible if an attacker knows which bunkers a given email is registered with.
-- Malicious email services can block registration, recovery, and login if they choose not to send messages to certain emails.
+- Malicious mailers can block registration, recovery, and login if they choose not to send messages to certain emails.
-- Signers have access to user pubkeys and email services have access to user emails, but neither have access to both, preventing trivial correlation.
+- Signers have access to user pubkeys and mailers have access to user emails, but neither have access to both, preventing trivial correlation.
 However, email hashes are not salted, so it is possible to break the hashes given a list of valid emails.
 - `login/select` and `recover/select` can leak the association between an email and a pubkey to an attacker that is able to provide a valid email address.
 This can be mitigated by rate-limiting login/recover events, but is something that users should be informed about in case they want to keep their email/pubkey link private.
 This attack vector only exists for users who have associated multiple pubkeys with a given email.